 Drama is a vibrant and varied art form found in play, storytelling, street theatre, festivals, film, television, interactive games, performance art and theatres.
 It is one of the oldest art forms and part of our everyday life.
 In Secondary School, drama is explored in many ways such as devising, improvising, performing, and reflecting.

-Drama has two elements of assessment: practical in the form of performances, presentations, and production roles, and written in the form of reflections, folios and posters.
+Drama has two elements of assessment: practical in the form of performances, presentations, and production roles, and written in the form of reflections, evaluations and script analysis.